till-s/tic-nic/README.md

 The design features an SDRAM chip.
 This component is unused (I have employed the same PCB design for a different project which exercises this SDRAM).
-The SDRAM may safely be omitted.
+The SDRAM may safely be omitted (along with its associated de-coupling capacitors and ferrite bead).

 Likewise, the backup clock (X2) is optional and need not to be loaded on the PCB.

-Due to their close spacing the diagnostic LEDs can be difficult to distinguish.
-It is recommended to load them in an alternating pattern of different colors, e.g., red-green-red...

-The secondary JTAG connector (J2) connects to the PHY chip (only) and is optional.
+Loading the battery backup supply for the GPS receiver is optional as is the GPS receiver itself.
+If you are not interested in having a PPS signal and NMEA information then you can omit the GPS ciruitry - the firmware and the driver work without modifications.

 #### Straps